 There are few things that make New Yorkers stop what they’re doing and pay attention.
 A New York Giants game is one of them.

 While things hadn’t gone well for Big Blue, 2022 may be a turning point.
-New York added two premier rookies with the acquisitions of DE Kayvon Thibodeaux and OT Evan Neal in the 2022 NFL draft, which helped shore up some holes and elevate the Giants back to the playoffs.
+New York added two premier rookies in DE Kayvon Thibodeaux and OT Evan Neal in the 2022 NFL draft, which helped shore up some holes and elevate the Giants back to the playoffs.

 This week’s Giants odds

 See below for Giants spread odds as posted at NY online sportsbooks.
 Click on any odds to go right to the sportsbook, claim the bonus, and get started.

 Giants futures odds are posted all year round; see below for the best current Giants odds across all online sportsbooks.
 Click on any odds to claim your bonus and bet the Giants.